crypticcoin-renewed/CrypticCoin/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for zcashd.
+about: Suggest an idea for crypticcoind.
 title: ''
 labels: 'use case'
 assignees: ''